LinkWellNodes/Documentation/docs/services/Development-Services.md

 For customers seeking one-off answers to their implementation questions:

 * We offer one-off [support calls](#advisory-calls) at our standard advisory rate of **100 USD** per half-hour session.
-* We also offer chat-based support through our [Discord server](https://discord.gg/Xs6SjqVPUA), at a rate of **150 USD** per 24-hour period (payment in cryptocurrency preferred), centered around our working hours (EST timezone is typical for us).
+* We also offer chat-based support through our [Discord server](https://discord.gg/Xs6SjqVPUA), at a rate of **150 USD** per 24-hour period (payment in cryptocurrency preferred), centered around our working hours (EST timezone).
 We will set up a private dedicated Discord channel with you to discuss all of your support needs.
 If your questions are outside our area of expertise, you'll get your money back.

 :::info
 **Ready to get started?**